KDAB/KDDockWidgets/docs/book/src/flutter.md

 ### Bumping Flutter version on CI

-Bump version in `.github/workflows/flutter-rel.yml`, push and see if GH action passes.
+Bump version in `flutter-rel.yml`, `flutter-pub-update.yml` and `flutter-dev.yml`,
+push and see if GH action passes.

 ### Running the tests